HermanTariq/3tier-application-deployment/README.md

 # 3tier-application-deployment
-three tire application deployment by using nginx on the EC2 server AWS
+Three tire application deployment by using nginx on the EC2 server AWS